DFabric/browser-tools/README.md

 Your site is now available at `localhost:8080`

-#### Python http server
+### Python http server

 You can use the buit-in http extension of Python.
-Run one of this following command depending of you Python's version at the site's root.
+Run one of this following commands depending of your Python's version at the site's root.

 If you have python 3 installed: